Nicholas Barr

 - Retirement age - a good news story

-- Pension Reform in China: Issues, Options and Recommendations with Peter Diamond, Febuary 2010
+- Pension Reform in China: Issues, Options and Recommendations with Peter Diamond, February 2010, also in Chinese

-- Pension Reform: A Short Guide with Peter Diamond, New York and Oxford: Oxford University Press, 2010
+Pension Reform: A Short Guide with Peter Diamond, New York and Oxford: Oxford University Press, 2010, also in

 - ‘Reforming pensions: Principles, analytical errors and policy directions’, with Peter Diamond, International Social Security Review, Vol. 62, No. 2, 2009, pp. 5-29 (also in French, German and Spanish).